Table of Contents

 An innocent comment to your partner suddenly becomes a full-blown argument.

-Or you keep quiet about finding yet another dirty pair of pants of the bathroom floor for the hundredth time, which suddenly fills you with pure rage, and you explode.
+Or you keep quiet about finding yet another dirty pair of pants on the bathroom floor for the hundredth time, which suddenly fills you with pure rage, and you explode.

 These are little things in the grand scheme of things.
 But they become big things in the long run.